 The best way to notify your employees of the outcome of a pay review is with a salary review letter.
 It is a good idea to design a salary review letter template for your company so that you include all necessary information in each letter you send out.
 Your template should include:

-- Details about when the pay review was held and the main purpose behind it
+- Details about when the pay review was held and the primary purpose behind it

 - Confirmation of new salary amount, where applicable